SoftwareAG/c8y-docs/content/change-logs/platform-services/ui-c8y-1020-28-2-disable-edit-duplicate-options-for-global-smartrules-displayed-in-other-views.md

 ticket: MTM-55915
 version: 1020.28.2
 ---
-Before it was possible to edit global smart rule from any context (device, group or application).
-With this change edit and duplicate action for global smart rule only available from global smart rule view.
+Previously, it was possible to edit global smart rules from any context (device, group or application).
+With this change to use edit and duplicate actions for global smart rules is only possible from **Global smart rule** page.